viviancan/viviancan/README.md

 #### I'm a developer, educator, instructional designer, clay crafter, and xr enthusiast.
 I help people change their lives by [teaching them to code](https://www.codeup.com).

-- 🔭  I’m currently working on a full stack Spring Boot project
+- 🔭  I’m currently enrolled in a 10 week XR course through [Circuit Stream](https://circuitstream.com/).
+I am learning about XR development and building my own projects with Unity and C#.
 - 💻  I most recently contributed to the [Ganymede](https://codeup.com/ganymede/) and [Fortuna](https://codeup.com/fortuna/) capstone process
 - 📫  You can reach me by email or [twitter](https://www.twitter.com/viviancandev)
 - 😄  My pronounds are she, her, hers